sass/sass/doc-src/SASS_CHANGELOG.md

 * `#{}` interpolation is now disallowed in all `@import` statements except for those using `url()`.

+* `sass-convert` no longer supports converting files from LessCSS.

 ## 3.1.21 (Unreleased)

 * Preserve single-line comments that are embedded within multi-line comments.